Georgia prepares to execute man for store clerk’s killing

 Cromartie took the unusual step of not filing a clemency petition with the State Board of Pardons and Paroles, the only authority in Georgia that can reduce a death sentence.
 His lawyers said he couldn’t in good faith ask for a life sentence because he maintains he’s innocent.

-The state Supreme Court has declined to hear an appeal arguing that Cromartie’s lawyers were ineffective and.
+The state Supreme Court has declined to hear an appeal arguing that Cromartie’s lawyers were ineffective.
 Justices also rejected a request to stay Wednesday’s execution and declined to find the second execution order void.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.